Rayane-T/Rayane-T/README.md

 ### Hi there 👋,

-I'm Rayane Tayache, student at University of Strasbourg, France majoring in Computer Science.
+I'm freshman student at University of Strasbourg, France majoring in Computer Science.

 • Currently working on my portfolio (TypeScript/React.js) and coding a Match AI Game in C